 Target: Adductors

-There aren’t many ways to work the inner thighs directly, and those that are out there tend to not be especially functional or athletic (i.e., the seated adductor machine).
-The Copenhagen plank, on the other hand, allows the body to remain in a straight line, stacking the shoulders and hips over the knees just as they appear when you’re standing and moving.
-Since it’s also a variation of the side plank, you’ll get some core work too.
+The main way people train the adductor muscles directly is with the seated adductor machine, but the Copenhagen plank allows the body to remain in a straight line, stacking the shoulders and hips over the knees just as they appear when you’re standing and moving.
+Since it’s also a variation of the side plank, you’ll get some core work from it too.

 Step 1.
-Lie on one side, and place your top leg on a box or bench that’s no higher than 20 inches off the floor.
+Lie on one side, and place your top leg on a box or bench.
 The knee of the top leg should be bent enough so that your entire shin can apply pressure to the surface of the box.
 The bottom leg can be straight or slightly bent.
 Plant your bottom elbow and forearm on the floor, and brace your core.

 Step 2.
 Drive your top shin down into the box to raise your body off the floor, and try to close the space between your two legs, sandwiching the platform you’re working on.
 Your body should form a nearly straight line in the top position.